hallambaker/Mathematical-Mesh/Web/Reference/ssh.md

     "Profiles": []}}
 ````

-# ssh merge
+# ssh host

 ````
-merge   Add one or more hosts to the known_hosts file
+host   Add one or more hosts to the known_hosts file
        <Unspecified>
     /mesh   Account identifier (e.g. alice@example.com) or profile fingerprint /verbose   Verbose reports (default)